precisely/rapids/doc/architecture.md

 26. Advanced higher order flows.

     Higher order functions such as map, reduce and filter may be defined using the facilities described thus far.
-Thus, it is possible to define longterm map, reduce and filter flows using deflow:
+Thus, it is possible to define rapids map, reduce and filter flows using deflow:

     E.g.,
     ```clojure